 Research Center Newsletter and Announcements

-All newsletter content will be linked by month starting in January and running through 2021.
+All newsletter content will be linked month starting January and running through 2021.

-- Call for Proposals in March for Aug.
-12-14: University of Phoenix and the College of Doctoral Studies' Annual Research Summit: The Nexus of Change is coming up.
+- Call for Proposals in launched for the Aug.
+12-14 Summit: University of Phoenix and the College of Doctoral Studies' Annual Research Summit: The Nexus of Change is coming up.
 The landing page for the summit is in development, with an announcement coming soon.
 The call for proposals will open soon.

 Writing and Publishing Projects

-- (On-going Call) White Paper Project-For those interested in writing, we are engaged in writing white papers on specicfic topical matter-3-4 pages in length for placement with our marketing team.
-Interested parties please reach out to one of the center chairs at the bottom of this newsletter for more information.
+- Current-White Paper Project (on-going call): We are engaged in writing white papers on specicfic topical matter, three to four pages in length, for placement with our marketing team.
+Interested parties should reach out to one of the center chairs at the bottom of this newsletter for more information.
+Currently we are have more than a dozen substanial white papers being marketed and will be writing more again in May.

-- Journal of Leadership Studies Symposium: The CWDIR is in the process of publishing a five-article symposium with the Journal of Leadership Studies.
+- Former-In process-of review status-Journal of Leadership Studies Symposium: The CWDIR is in the process of publishing a five-article symposium with the Journal of Leadership Studies.
 This symposium examines leadership and various communities of practice as it relates to leading amidst a pandemic.
 It also includes an article from the Center for Leadership Studies and Organizational Research (CLSOR).

-- Journal for Multicultural Education: The CWDIR Black Male Educator research team has published the article "ExploringCongratulations to Drs.
+- Completed-Journal for Multicultural Education: The CWDIR Black Male Educator research team has published the article "ExploringCongratulations to Drs.
 Kimberly Underwood, Joy Taylor, Donna Smith, and J. Medgar Roberts on this accomplishment.

-- CLSOR has upcoming blogs on "The New Business of Leaders Navigating Change," "The Impact of Dispositional Mindfulness on Leadership and Decision Making," and "Generations in the Workplace: The Context of Change."
+- Current-CLSOR has upcoming blogs on "The New Business of Leaders Navigating Change," "The Impact of Dispositional Mindfulness on Leadership and Decision Making," and "Generations in the Workplace: The Context of Change."

 - The CLSOR Informing Science Special Interest Group is comprised of research fellows around the Informing Science Publication and future publishing potentials.